 JEN KATES: Great.
 Kate, I'd like to turn to you.

 Given your experience working at USAID and now being able to sit back a little bit at CGD and think about these issues, what's your perception of-on picking up on some of the issues Josh raised about how the DOD may be viewed-its role in this larger space?

-KATE ALMQUIST KNOPF: Right.
-Thank you.
-Thank you for the opportunity to be here.
+the opportunity to be here.
 I think there are some challenges when we translate the general premise of health as related to national security and to specific actions and clarity of roles and responsibilities.
 It's important for us to look at the empirical connections, I think, between security and development and look at what's important for fixing or helping to fix fragile states, preventing failed states, what's important to empirically-what do we know about violent extremism and efforts to counter that or to counter insurgency.

-1 The Kaiser Family Foundation makes every effort to ensure the accuracy of written transcripts, but due to the nature of transcribing recorded material and the deadlines involved, they may contain errors or incomplete content.
+The Kaiser Family Foundation makes every effort to ensure the accuracy of written transcripts, but due to the nature of transcribing recorded material and the deadlines involved, they may contain errors or incomplete content.
 We apologize for any inaccuracies.